 Project 1.2.1(b) JCU Williams, S. (2010) ‘Biodiversity monitoring for climate change’

-Project 1.2.1(c) Pert, P. et al. (2010) A Prototype Report Card for the Status and Trends of Biodiversity, Soils and Landscapes in the Wet Tropics
+Project 1.2.1c CSIRO Pert, P. et al. (2010) A Prototype Report Card for the Status and Trends of Biodiversity, Soils and Landscapes of the Wet Tropics

 Project 1.3.1 JCU McNamara, K. et al. (2010) Constructing the Torres Strait: Report on Policy, Media and Public Opinion